SPEAKING & WRITING with Effectiveness

 1. Prepare yourself mentally for each presentation.
 You are the one who has offered or has been invited to leadership.
 Be comfortable.
 Rest in confident self-esteem.
 If you make a mistake, laugh and say you made a mistake.
 Then do the correct thing.
-Be able to laugh at yourself, but not at your competition.
+Laugh at yourself, but not at your competition.
 Thank whoever introduces you.
 Smile before your first word.

 2. State a specific purpose for the talk, and how you plan to pursue it.
 Be familiar with your material, so you will not be glued to the research or a speech you have prepared in writing.
 Outlines help one to stay on target, as do full manuscripts.
 However, the latter can be extremely boring and non-effective, since eye contact with the audience can be at a minimum.
 Eye contact is extremely important.
 Notes in a professional-looking leather folder or on 3” X 5” cards give the appearance of an organized speaker.
 Folded up sheets of paper extracted from your pocket appear haphazard.

 3. If possible, make your address without reference to hand-held notes.
 The demonstration of passion, where appropriate, is effective.
 Brief notes placed on a podium where you may see them without handling them is good.
 The notes you make for this purpose should be in LARGE TYPE, and short lines for legibility.

 4. Do not rush to open your mouth the moment you reach the podium.
 Pause, look over the audience, and then begin.
 A good rule of thumb is to scan the outer edges of the audience.
 If you know an appropriate suitable story, use it.
 Be wise and circumspect with humor.
 You probably are not a polished stand-up comedian.
 Limit use of humor to occasions showing the way to some point you intend to make.